D-Hacker26/Wastebucket/README.md

 - Pull Request older than 2 days with no response from the contributor shall be marked closed.

-## 📢Communication
-Whether you are working on a new feature or facing a doubt please feel free to ask us on our [discord](https://discord.gg/D9999YTkS8) channel.
-We will be happy to help you out😊.

 ## ✒️Reference Links
 - [Download and install the latest version of Git.](https://git-scm.com/downloads)